ColdBox/coldbox-zero-to-hero/PREREQUISITES.md

 # Prerequisites

+## Join the BoxTeam Slack Channel

+Visit boxteam.herokuapp.com and invite yourself to the Slack.

+## Download Software

 Please have the following software on your computer before the workshop.
 If everyone is downloading the software at once, it will slow everyone down, and we want to make the most of our time together.

 ## A Modern Computer